 The use of the gingival replacement unit or gingival mask has many advantages with almost no disadvantages.
-The only disadvantages of the gingival replacement unit would be the small amount of time it takes for the Prosthodontist to artistically create this prosthesis directly in the patients mouth or the small added cost of the devise itself.
+The only disadvantages of the gingival replacement unit would be the small amount of time it takes for the Prosthodontist to artistically create this prosthesis directly in the patientís mouth or the small added cost of the devise itself.
 Replacement of the gingival prosthesis may also be required from time to time.
-The frequency of replacement is dependent on the care and use each individual patient give the prosthesis.
+The frequency of replacement is dependent on the care and uses each individual patient give the prosthesis.
 For example, patients have fractured or broken the prosthesis by mishandling it during cleaning procedures.
 Others have stored the prosthesis improperly when not in use and have sat or stepped on it inadvertently.
-We have even had reports of pets chewing on a patients gingival replacement unit.
+We have even had reports of pets chewing on a patientís gingival replacement unit.

 Soaking the gingival replacement unit in a Chlorinated denture cleansing solution can also deteriorate the prosthesis and gradually bleach the pink gum tissue colors out of the plastic or resin material from which it is constructed.

 The time required to initially fabricate or to replace a gingival mask will depend greatly on both the size and complexity of the prosthesis and the artistic skills of the Prosthodontist.
-As such the costs for such a prosthesis will be dependent on the materials used and the time it takes for the professional staff to complete its construction.
+As such, the costs for such prosthesis will be dependent on the materials used and the time it takes for the professional staff to complete its construction.

 Most gingival prostheses can be constructed for less than the cost of a high quality ceramic crown.